qcri-social/AIDR/API-documentation.md

     "accessTokenSecret": "VZr1beowvLksdfsdfszkEXx1z68oks4hm8JCUGeRDw"
     }

-Following are the details of parameters used in the above API call.
+Parameters details:

 * `collectionCode` represents user provided unique collection Code
 * `collectionName` represents user provided name to a collection
 * `toTrack` represents a comma-separated list of keywords that will be used for tracking purposes.
-* `toFollow` represents a comma-separated list twitter users’ IDs which will be followed.
+* `toFollow` represents a comma-separated list of twitter users’ IDs to be followed.
 A follower ID must be in numeric format.
-* `geoLocation` this field represents a comma-separated pairs of longitude and latitude.
-A valid geo location represents a bounding box with southwest corner of the box coming first.
-More about this field can be found on this link.
+* `geoLocation` represents a comma-separated pairs of longitude and latitude.
+A valid geo location represents a bounding box with the southwest corner of the box coming first.

-* `languageFilter` represents a comma-separated list of language values to filter tweet stream.
+* `languageFilter` represents a comma-separated list of languages to filter tweets stream.
 The values must be a valid BCP 47 language identifier.

 **Response**
-The response of this service will be in JSON format.
-The details of attributes and their datatypes are as follows:
+Response of this service will be in JSON format.
+Details of attributes and their datatypes are following:

-Example:
+Response example:

     {
     "statusCode": "RUNNING",
     "statusMessage": "",
     }

-`statusCode` represents one of the statutes mentioned and described below.
+`statusCode` represents one of the statutes mentioned below.

-* INITIALIZING: represents that a collection request is starting-up.
+* INITIALIZING: represents that a collection request is valid and the collection is in initializing state.
-* RUNNING: represents collection task is running fine.
+* RUNNING: represents collection task is running.
 * ERROR: represents a fatal error.
 Collection request must be submitted again.
 * RUNNING-WARNING: represents that collection task is running but with some warning (e.g., twitter track limit warning, stall warning etc.)
 * STOPPED: shows that request to stop a collection is fulfilled and collection has been stopped.
-* NOT-FOUND: represents a given collection reference is not found in the Fetcher module.
+* NOT-FOUND: represents that there is no collection running with the provided collection reference.

 `message`: this shows textual description of a given statusCode.